wujekbizon/nextjs-blog/data/basics-of-linux.md

 ![Services](table7.png)

-Let's play a little with all systemctl commands on our httpd service that we install with yum last time.
+Let's play a little with systemctl command on our httpd service that we install with yum last time.
 First we can check status of httpd service:

 ```bash
 [root@centos9 ~]# systemctl status httpd